neos/neos-development-collection/TYPO3.Neos/Documentation/Features/FeatureList.rst

 Security
 ========

-Using the FLOW3 Security Framework we have a good support for security in TYPO3 Phoenix, even though we're missing some parts of the interface.
+Using the TYPO3 Flow Security Framework we have a good support for security in TYPO3 Phoenix, even though we're missing some parts of the interface.
 For example for configuring access to content elements or pages, this is still being worked on.
 By using the Security Framework there's support for roles and access to methods or content.